The Irish Times view on the future of the Garda Reserve: Drew Harris presses pause

 Action by Harris in prioritising the appointment of additional sergeants and inspectors to supervisory roles in local stations while redeploying experienced officers to front-line duties will both please and dismay serving members.

 With funding extremely tight, the cost of additional recruitment and pay might have jeopardised Harris’s operational flexibility and the extent of the administrative reforms envisaged by the Commission.
-The strategy appears to be: first deal with reforms involving sworn members through the provision of a functioning, community-based service.
-Only then should the role and status of non-sworn members be developed.
+The strategy appears to be: first deal with reforms involving gardai through the provision of a functioning, community-based service.
+Only then should the role and status of Reserve members be developed.